-13.1 Exam boards set out the regulations that all schools are required to follow when considering exam concessions.
+13.1 The Joint Council for Qualifications (JCQ) set out the regulations that all schools are required to follow when considering exam concessions.
 Schools are required to make 'reasonable adjustments' while ensuring that no pupil is given an 'unfair advantage'.
 The Learning Support Team will assess needs and update the evidence.